-It comes at a time when many freelancers have faced huge challenges over the Covid period and are starting to pick back up for some
+It comes at a time when many freelancers have faced huge challenges over the Covid period, which are starting to pick back up for some,

 and when concerns about job security remain as the furlough scheme comes to an end.
 Older workers have been particularly hit